 Fair Value of Financial Instruments.
 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants on the measurement date.
 In determining fair value, the accounting standards establish a three level hierarchy for inputs used in measuring fair value as follows: Level 1 inputs are quoted prices in active markets for identical assets or liabilities; Level 2 inputs are observable for the asset or liability, either directly or indirectly, including quoted prices in active markets for similar assets or liabilities; and Level 3 inputs are unobservable and reflect our own assumptions.
-The following methods were used to estimate the fair value of each class of financial instruments for which it is practicable to estimate the fair value:
+The fair value of the Carrols Restaurant Group 11.25% Senior Secured Second Lien Notes due 2018 is based on recent trading values, which is considered Level 1, and at June 30, 2013 was approximately \$168.8 million.
+See Notes 2 and 5 for a discussion of the fair value measurement of non-financial assets.